SyedFaraz-hub/SyedFaraz-hub/README.md

 ## About Me

-- Full-stack developer with 4+ years of experience turning early-stage ideas into production-ready SaaS products
+- Full-stack developer turning early-stage ideas into production-ready SaaS products
-- Work spans the full lifecycle — architecting scalable backends, building polished frontends, and weaving AI into the core of the product rather than bolting it on as a feature
 - Shipped 30+ production applications across AI-driven platforms, automation systems, and client SaaS products
 - Experience ranges from market-data trading signal services to visa case management and immigration workflow tools
 - Focused on clean architecture that holds up as a product grows, APIs that are pleasant to consume, and UIs that make complex workflows feel simple
-- Spend a lot of time on LLM integration — RAG pipelines, vector search, and agentic automation
+- Spend a lot of time on LLM integration, RAG pipelines, vector search, and agentic automation
-- Based in Karachi, Pakistan, and open to remote work with teams anywhere

 ## 🚀 Technologies I know